christinasunnegardh/katacoda-scenarios/dockertutorial/step7.md

 `"proxy": "https://[[HOST_SUBDOMAIN]]-9000-[[KATACODA_HOST]].environments.katacoda.com"`

 <br />
 This is not required on your own machine when using localhost.
+If we would not use port 9000 as the host port for the server, we would have to change the port of the proxy.

 ## Run docker-compose

 Now that we have defined everything we need in the Compose file we can start both parts of our application with just one command:

 `docker-compose up --build`{{execute}}

+`docker-compose up` creates and runs all containers for the services we have defined.
+If the images are not built yet, the command will do this as well but only after trying to start the containers.
+The `--build` flag ensures that we build the images before starting containers.
+After we have built once, `docker-compose up` is enough to run our application.

 Since we defined the host port for the frontend at 3000, you can access the application at https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/.
 As both your frontend and backend are up and running, you might see a different result on the frontend now..